jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/treatments.md

-Thus, the **permanently accepted** treatment represents an open location for which you can request a reattack on the ASM with no problem.
+Thus, the **permanently accepted** treatment represents an open location for which you can request a reattack on the ARM with no problem.

 To request a reattack on a
 permanently accepted vulnerability,